 The skies are blazing with astronomical events and supermoons this year!
-We're in for a treat in August 2024 with the Perseids meteor shower and the Sturgeon Supermoon.
+We're in for a treat: the Lyrids Meteor Shower is happening from 22 - 23 April 2025!
 Here are the perfect viewing tips and more about upcoming astronomical events.

 Who can resist the allure of a supermoon?
-The Moon, Earth’s best celestial buddy, sure knows how to steal the spotlight and leave us all starry-eyed.
+The Moon, Earth’s best celestial bestie, sure knows how to steal the spotlight and leave us all starry-eyed.
 Our fascination with this luminous neighbour has been around for ages — its magic so enchanted ancient cultures that they wove it into their folklore.
+But it’s not just the moon wowing us lately.
+From meteors to comets and planets, the cosmos has been putting on a show, and we’re here for all the cosmic magic!

 What’s a supermoon?